rubyforgood/rubybythebay.org/faq.md

 TBA!
 Join our mailing list and follow us on Twitter.

-##### Do I really HAVE to get there by 5pm on Thursday?
+##### Do I really HAVE to get there by 5pm on Friday?

 Yeah, you really do.
 Teams will be chosen right around that time and you'll spend dinner meeting with your team, chatting about your projects, and getting your environments aligned.
 We've found the event is most successful, with the most buy-in, when teams are a cohesive bunch from the beginning.

-##### How early can I arrive on Thursday?
+##### How early can I arrive on Friday?

 Most of the organizing team is planning on arriving at 12pm but feel free to beat us there!
+There will be other, non gooder folks, on site so we'll need to stay out of their way!

 ##### How does food work?